Partner Sites

 Schools will typically ask you for two MBA recommendation letters.
 Suitable recommenders include:

 Your letters of recommendation are your chance for your quality to shine through from an outside perspective.
-You should choose people based on how well they can describe your skills and leadership potential, rather than their level of seniority.
+Choose people based on how well they can describe your skills and leadership potential, rather than their level of seniority.

-You should work closely with your recommender, and explain your reasons for pursuing an MBA, and your future plans.
+Work closely with your recommender, explaining your reasons for pursuing an MBA and your future plans.
 You should explain the process to them, and how they can tie your key attributes to the attributes your target schools value highly.

 Essays